-To better understand the difference between these two institutions, let’s consider the main functions that perform each of them.
+To better understand the difference between these two institutions, let’s consider the main functions that the acquirer and the issuer perform.

 |The Issuing Bank||The Acquiring Bank|

-|Plastic card registration by creating a personal current account.||Card authorization by sending a request to the issuer.|
+|Plastic card issuing and its registration by creating a personal current account.||Customer card authorization by sending a transaction request to the issuing bank.|

-|Card authorization by providing a response to the acquirer’s request.||Money transfer to the settlement account of an outlet.|
+|Customer card authorization by providing a response to the acquirer’s request.||The process of transferring funds to the settlement account of an outlet.|

-|Transfer of funds based on invoices issued in the acquiring system.||Refunding the outlets where goods or services were paid for using cards.|
+|Transfer of funds based on invoices issued in the acquiring system.||Refunding the outlets where goods or services were paid for via a credit card transaction.|

 |Provision of an account statement.||Accepting, sorting, and sending electronic and paper documents.|

 |Financial security.
-Setting additional requirements that improve the level of security networks throughout the payment process (code requests, limits for transactions).||Stop-list distribution.|
+Setting additional requirements that improve the level of security networks throughout the payment process (code requests, limits for card transactions).||Stop-list distribution.|

 It is crucial that you are aware of the commission charged per every debit and credit card transaction alongside other costs.
-After all, each acquiring financial institution has its own tariffs and interest rates.
-For some, payment commission will be higher, but the equipment is provided free of charge, or at a minimum price.
-For others, on the contrary, a low rate is complemented by the high cost of the terminal.
+After all, each acquiring financial institution has its own tariffs and interest rates, and while the payment commission may be higher, the equipment could be provided free of charge or at a minimum price.
+For others, on the contrary, a low transaction rate is complemented by the high cost of the terminal.
 Besides, check if there are any hidden service expenses, monthly subscription costs, or account fees.

 This can be done in several ways: